Capsicum frutescens Varieties hub with route-specific pepper varieties arranged for browsing

 A species hub is most useful when you want to understand the family traits underneath the grocery names.
 Species explains why peppers can share flower form, pod position, growth habit, or flavor chemistry even when their heat levels are far apart.
 That matters especially in Capsicum frutescens, where one species can cover fresh-eating peppers, frying peppers, drying chiles, ornamentals, and serious heat all at once.
 Start here to understand the family, then sort by heat tier, origin, or recipe use once you know which branch of the species you actually need.

-We currently track 9 varieties in this species, and the biggest origin lane inside that set is Indonesia with 2 entries.
-That spread is why species pages pair naturally with origin-focused hub pages: they show how the same biological family gets expressed in different regional cooking traditions.
+We currently track 7 varieties in this species, and the biggest origin lane inside that set is Africa with 1 entries.
+That spread is why species pages pair naturally with African Peppers: they show how the same biological family gets expressed in different regional cooking traditions.
 The 6 linked comparisons help show where shared species is enough for substitution and where it is not.

 In practice, the cleanest workflow is to use the species page to set expectations, then jump into the profile that matches your target heat range, wall thickness, or flavor direction.
 From there, use a comparison or substitute page if the recipe demands flexibility.
 That keeps the species layer useful for cooks and growers instead of turning it into taxonomy with no payoff.